Experience Farm Life

 Our farm is not just a petting zoo.
-We run a working farm and don’t cater to clichés, but instead allow our guests to participate closely in the diverse and demanding daily routine of agriculture.
+We run a lively farm and do not cater to clichés, but allow our guests to experience the varied and demanding everyday life of a farm at first hand.

-The work on our farm is seasonally oriented according to nature’s conditions.
-However, there is always something to do here.
-We are always happy to have helping hands.
+The work on our farm is seasonally oriented according to the conditions of nature.
+But there is always something to do here.
+We are always happy to have helping hands .

 We show you the connections between nutrition, agriculture, and our environment in an exciting way directly on our farm.